Neutrino: Detection

 The resulting positron annihilation with electrons in the detector material created photons with an energy of about 0.5 MeV.
 Pairs of photons in coincidence could be detected by the two scintillation detectors above and below the target.
 The neutrons were captured by cadmium nuclei resulting in gamma rays of about 8 MeV that were detected a few microseconds after the photons from a positron annihilation event.

 Since then, various detection methods have been used.
 Super Kamiokande is a large volume of water surrounded by photomultiplier tubes that watch for the Cherenkov radiation emitted when an incoming neutrino creates an electron or muon in the water.
 The Sudbury Neutrino Observatory is similar, but used heavy water as the detecting medium, which uses the same effects, but also allows the additional reaction any-flavor neutrino photo-dissociation of deuterium, resulting in a free neutron which is then detected from gamma radiation after chlorine-capture.
-Other detectors have consisted of large volumes of chlorine or gallium which are periodically checked for excesses of argon or germanium, respectively, which are created by electron-neutrinos interacting with the original substance.
+Other detectors, such as the one used in the Homestake Experiment, have consisted of large volumes of chlorine or gallium which are periodically checked for excesses of argon or germanium, respectively, which are created by electron-neutrinos interacting with the original substance.
 MINOS used a solid plastic scintillator coupled to photomultiplier tubes, while Borexino uses a liquid pseudocumene scintillator also watched by photomultiplier tubes and the NOνA detector uses liquid scintillator watched by avalanche photodiodes.
 The IceCube Neutrino Observatory uses 1 km3 of the Antarctic ice sheet near the South Pole with photomultiplier tubes distributed throughout the volume.
+Another modern detection method is The Liquid Argon Time Projection Chamber (LArTPC), which consists of a large volume of liquid argon with a high voltage field applied to drift the ionized electrons to a series of charge collection planes, allowing for 3D reconstruction of particle tracks.
+Several experiments have used this technology, including MicroBooNE, the Short-Baseline Near Detector, and the upcoming Deep Underground Neutrino Experiment.